The Bottleneck Birthday Problem: The Bottleneck Birthday Problem ( )

 \section{The Bottleneck Birthday Problem (\bbp)}

-Let the number of days in a year be $m$ and the number of people in a group be $n$.
-Let's assume that each person's birthday is equally likely to be incident on one of the days of the year.
+{\bf Problem Definition (Bottlenect Birthday Problem): } Let $m \geq 1$ be the number of days in a year, and let $n \geq 1$ be the number of people whose birthdays are independently and uniformly distributed over the $m$ days.
 That is, the probability that $i$th person's birthday is incident on $j$th day of the year is $1/m$, for $1 \leq i \leq n$ and $1 \leq j \leq m$.
 This is a simplifying assumption for the problem, but it is a reasonable one in practical settings and may allow for extension to include other distributional assumptions.
-Let $r \geq 1$ be an integer threshold and $\gamma \in \bracket{0, 1}$ be a real number.
+Let $r \geq 1$ be an integer threshold and $\gamma \in \bracket{0, 1}$ be a real number denoting the probability threshold.

-In this setting, we can define \bbp as follows: what is the maximum number \maxn of people needed such that no day has more than $r$ birthdays incident on it with probability at least $\rho$.
-More formally,
+In this setting, we can define \bbp as follows: what is the maximum number \maxn of people needed such that no day has more than $r$ birthdays incident on it with probability at least $\gamma$.
+Formally,